 |Expense Ratio (Gross)||1.69%||3.30%||2.41%||1.04%|

 Initial minimum investment amounts for retirement plans are lower.

 P/E refers to the price of a stock divided by its earnings per share.
 Reflects weighted average of trailing 12-month price-to-earnings ratios of portfolio holdings.

 Market Capitalization reflects the total U.S.-denominated portion of the portfolio.

 Turnover Ratio is the percentage of a fund's assets that have changed over the course of a given time period, usually a year.
 Mutual funds with higher turnover ratios tend to have higher expenses.

 Mr. Pirondini, executive vice president and Head of Equities, U.S., joined Pioneer in 2000.
 From 2004 through 2010, he was Global Chief Investment Officer of Pioneer Investments, overseeing equity, fixed income, balanced and quantitative portfolio management, and also quantitative and fundamental research divisions.

 Andrea Salvatori, Portfolio Manager

-Mr. Salvatori, a senior vice president and senior equity portfolio manager, is the Head of Global Emerging Markets and LatAm Equities.
+Mr. Salvatori is Head of Emerging Market Equity Research and Head of Global Emerging Markets and LatAm Equities.
 He joined Pioneer in 1999.

 Madelynn Matlock, Portfolio Manager